Compulsory sex and LGBT+ education sparks religious backlash in UK

 LONDON (Thomson Reuters Foundation) - The introduction of mandatory sex education in Britain, including teaching about same-sex relationships and transgender identity, has sparked a backlash from religious parents and faith schools that want to be able to opt out from the new rules.

-Sex education will become compulsory from the age of 12 in September 2020, according to new government guidelines due to be published on Monday.
+Sex education will become compulsory from the age of 12 in September 2020, according to new government guidelines published late on Monday.
 Previously parents and faith schools had been able to opt out.

+Under the new guidelines parents can still take their children out of sex education lessons until the year before their 16th birthday.

 Children will also learn about same-sex relationships before they turn 12 and that stereotypes based on gender and sexuality can be damaging.